Boosting Morale at Work

 Low morale affects employees’ health.
 Unhappy employees have higher stress levels and are at a greater risk of developing health problems like heart disease and depression.
 Low morale affects the workplace too.
 It can lead to poor cooperation, low productivity, and increased employee turnover in the workplace.
 It can also be costly.
 The American workforce looses $350 billion each year due to low morale costs (like health-related issues, missing work, and general unhappiness at work).

-To mindfully boost office morale your workplace may need the following:
+To mindfully boost morale at work you may need the following: